SoftUni-Internal/interactive-content/EN/04-Functional-Programming/02-Functions.md

 **Examples** of popular general-purpose multi-paradigm programming languages are:

-- JavaScript, C#, Python, Java, PHP, C++, Go, Swift and TypeScript
+- JavaScript, C#, Python, Java, PHP, C++, Go, Swift, and TypeScript

 All these languages combine multiple concepts and paradigms for structuring the program to simplify the work of developers and improve their **efficiency** and **performance**.